 Five Core Working Groups, each focused on a specific topic, support all of the Demonstration Projects and initiatives across the Collaboratory.

 Data, tools, and resources produced by the Collaboratory are made available to the greater research community to promote partnerships with healthcare systems and propel a transformation in how clinical research is conducted.
 Dissemination efforts include the Collaboratory’s Knowledge Repository, Living Textbook, and weekly Grand Rounds webinar series.

 Leadership and Governance

-NIH leadership for the Collaboratory is provided by David Shurtleff, PhD, acting director of the National Center for Complementary and Integrative Health (NCCIH), and Richard J. Hodes, MD, Director of the National Institute on Aging (NIA).
+NIH leadership for the Collaboratory is provided by Helene Langevin, MD, CM, Director of the National Center for Complementary and Integrative Health (NCCIH), and Richard J. Hodes, MD, Director of the National Institute on Aging (NIA).

 The Coordinating Center for the Collaboratory comprises four member institutions.
 Together, they serve the following functions:

 - Provide national leadership and technical expertise in all aspects of research with healthcare systems

 - Work with the NIH to produce, document, and disseminate standards for healthcare systems research

 - Create durable infrastructure that facilitates multicenter studies and the responsible use of electronic health data

 - Support synergy among the Core Working Groups, Demonstration Projects, and Collaboratory committees